 Decluttering is probably not a new concept to you.
-Many of us declutter our homes on a regular basis, especially when we want to create more space in our living environment, or when we want to boost our income by selling those unused gifts and bought items we no longer want taking up valuable space in our homes.
+Many of us declutter our homes on a regular basis, especially when we want to create more space in our living environment.
+Or we declutter when we want to boost our income by selling those unused things.

 We feel the benefits after doing so, and our lives are better as a result.

 But here’s the thing.
 If you run your own business, you might also consider decluttering this part of your life too.
 You will see and experience the benefits to your business if you do, so consider our suggestions below.

 Six ways to declutter (and improve) your business